 3. The Papworth method

 The Papworth method has been around since the 1960s.
 It combines several different types of breathing with relaxation training techniques.
 It teaches you how to breathe slowly and steadily from your diaphragm and through your nose.
-You also learn how to control stress so it doesn’t affect your breathing. that this technique helps ease breathing symptoms and improve quality of life in people with asthma.
+You also learn how to control stress so it doesn’t affect your breathing.

 4. Buteyko breathing